Dyslexia Assessment & Diagnostic Services

 Is my child appropriate for an evaluation?
 For an assessment, your child must meet all of the following criteria:

-- Must have completed the first half of 1st grade
+- Must have completed the 1st grade

 - NO sensory impairment (vision or hearing)